|

 performance support intervention prepared for Hurley Medical Center, Flint, Michigan, in

+the spring of 2000.
 Hurley Medical Center manages hospital administration using a mainframe-based system

 called "Invision," supplied by SMS.
 Hurley has been using this system for about